Café Rule & Wine Bar • Hickory

 3 Boston Way, Asheville • (828) 274-2439 • thecornerkitchen.com

-The Phoenix is a lively farm-to-table gastropub and music venue located in the small mountain town of Brevard.
+The Phoenix & The Fox, formerly known as The Phoenix, is a lively farm-to-table gastropub and music venue located in the small mountain town of Brevard.
 Its seasonal menu features organic, sustainable foods and beverages grown or created in western North Carolina.
 Executive Chef Miles Hogsed sources from BusyBee Farm in Brevard, Hickory Nut Gap Farm in Fairview, Morgan Mill Trout Farm in Brevard, and Down 2 Earth Farms in Rougemont.
 Hogsed takes great pride in using only fresh, local ingredients, which carries over to the restaurant’s beer and wine selection.
 Fancy a cocktail?
 The Phoenix makes its own liquor infusions.

 Frogs Leap Public House • Waynesville